 But while there is an increasing number of people entering the technical fields, some are more experienced than others, more skilled than others, or just differently skilled than others.

-From Java developers and application designers to videographers, animators and eLearning specialists, you’ll find yourself searching for the best people within a focused subcategory of technical talent.
+From hiring software developers and application designers to videographers, animators and eLearning specialists, you’ll find yourself searching and looking to recruit the best people within a focused subcategory of technical talent.

 So how do you go about this?
 How do you strike gold?